Billy Blue College of Design

 Billy Blue College of Design is an Australian private design college with campuses in Sydney, Melbourne and Brisbane.
-It is focused on teaching a combination of design disciplines including graphic design, digital media, branded fashion, interior design, gaming, 3D design and animation, user experience design and web design, and communication design.
+It is focused on teaching a combination of design disciplines including graphic design, digital media, branded fashion, interior design, gaming, 3D design and animation, user experience design, and communication design.

 The college is named for Billy Blue, an African American figure in Australian colonial history, arriving on the First Fleet and credited as the founder of Sydney's North Shore.

 The college is part of Torrens University Australia, itself part of Strategic Education, Inc. The college was previously part of Think Education which was owned by SEEK Learning.

-Other Torrens University colleges include: APM College of Business and Communication, CATC Design School, William Blue College of Hospitality Management, Southern School of Natural Therapies, Australian National College of Beauty, Australasian College of Natural Therapies and Jansen Newman Institute.
+Current and former Torrens University colleges include: APM College of Business and Communication, CATC Design School, William Blue College of Hospitality Management, Southern School of Natural Therapies, Australian National College of Beauty, Australasian College of Natural Therapies and Jansen Newman Institute.
 Together these colleges have in excess of 19,000 students enrolled.